FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/About/architecture/MilSTD2525.md

 (Hundreds of options)

 ### The event describes ...
-the first positiojn can also bontains a b.
+the first positiojn can also contains a b.

-b - Bits - Events in the "Bit" group (pos 1163++ ) carry meta information about raw data sources.
+**b - Bits** - Events in the "Bit" group (pos 1163++ ) carry meta information about raw data sources.
 For example, range-doppler  radar returns or SAR imagery represent classes of information that are "bits".
 However, tracks derived from such sources represent objects on the battlespace and this have event type "A-..."
 The intention with the "Bit" type is to facilitate the identification of germane information products.
 This hierarchy is not intended to replace more detailed domain-specific meta information (such as that contained in NITF image headers or the GMTI data formats), rather it is intended to provide a domain-neutral mechanism for rapid filtering of information products.

 #### Dimension
 second position, Like battle dimension but for 'b' types
 #### i - Imagery
-    1.                e - Electro-optical
+ *  e - Electro-optical
-    2.                i - Infra red
+ * i - Infra red
-    3.                s - SAR
+ * s - SAR
-    4.                v - video
+ * v - video
-    •                ...
+ * ...
 ####   r - Radar
-    1.                m - MTI data
+ *   m - MTI data
-    •                ...
+ *                 ...
 #### d - Sensor detection events
-    1.                s - Seismic
+ *  s - Seismic
-    2.                d - Doppler
+ * d - Doppler
-    3.                a - Acoustic
+ * a - Acoustic
-    4.                m - Motion (e.g., IR)
+ *  m - Motion (e.g., IR)
 ####  m - Mapping
-    1.                p - Designated point (rally point, etc.)
+ * p - Designated point (rally point, etc.)
-    2.                    i - initial points
+ * i - initial points
-    3.                    r - rally points
+ * r - rally points
-    4.                    ...
+ * ...

 ####       r - Reservation/Restriction/References
  Events in this category are generally "notices" about specific areas.
 These events are used for deconfliction and conveyance of significant "area" conditions.
 Generally, the "point" entity will describe a conical region that completely encloses the affected area.
 The details entity will provide more specific bounds on precisely the region affected.
  * u - Unsafe (hostile capability)
  * o - Occupied (e.g., SOF forces on ground)
  * c - Contaminated (NBC event)
  * c - chemical
  *  x - agents, direction,
  * y